A Documentary History of the Civil War EraVolume 1, Legislative Achievements

 Mackey, Thomas C., ed.

 Cloth Edition, $49.95t

 Publication Date: December 2012

 The first volume of the series, Legislative Achievements, contains legislation passed in response to the turmoil seizing the country on the brink of, during, and in the wake of the Civil War.
-Forthcoming are volume 2, Political Arguments, which contains voices of politicians, political party platforms, and administrative speeches, and volume 3, Judicial Decisions, which provides judicial opinions and decisions as the Civil War raged in the courtrooms as well as on the battlefields.
+Forthcoming are volume 2, Political Arguments, which contains voices of politicians, political party platforms, and administrative speeches, and volumes 3 and 4, Judicial Decisions, which provide judicial opinions and decisions as the Civil War raged in the courtrooms as well as on the battlefields.

 Organized chronologically, each of the selections is preceded by an introductory headnote that explains the document’s historical significance and traces its lasting impact.
 These headnotes provide insight into not only law and public policy but also the broad sweep of issues that engaged Civil War–era America.